-About the size of a collared dove, cuckoos are a scarce summer visitor to most of Britain, arriving in April – their familiar ‘cuck-oo’ call heralds the start of spring.
+About the size of a collared dove, the cuckoo is a scarce summer visitor to most of Britain, arriving in April.Their familiar ‘cuck-oo’ call heralds the start of spring.
 The adults leave for Africa by June or July, almost as soon as they have laid their eggs, while the young birds follow them in the autumn.
 Adults are ‘brood-parasites’ famous for laying their eggs in other birds’ nests and fooling them into raising their young for them.
 Dunnocks, meadow pipits and reed warblers are common victims of this ‘cuckolding’ behaviour.

 Cuckoos are sometimes mistaken for sparrowhawks due to their markings: normally blue-grey but sometimes reddish-brown, backs and heads with striped dark grey and white undersides.
 They have long tails and pointed wings and a hawk-like shape in flight.